BlackdotSolutions/VCF/VCF_Router/README.md

 ## Running the router

-The adaptors are written in Python 3.10 and make use of the FastAPI framework which runs on a uvicorn server.
+The adaptor is written in Python 3.10 and make use of the [FastAPI](https://fastapi.tiangolo.com/) framework which runs on a [uvicorn](https://www.uvicorn.org/) server.

 Install the required packages: